Projects per year

 Personal Statement

-Based in the Centre for Ultrasonic Engineering, the focus of his work is robotics and autonomous systems for inspection, including non-destructive testing and evaluation (NDT&E) for manufacture, and structural health monitoring (SHM) for asset inspection.
-The multidisciplinary nature of his work brings together robotics, instrumentation and interfacing, applied optics, ultrasonics, 3D metrology and machine learning based data management.
-These themes resonate closely with the fundamental concepts of Industry 4.
+As Co-Director of the Centre for Ultrasonic Engineering, the focus of his work is robotics and autonomous systems for inspection, including non-destructive testing and evaluation (NDT&E) for manufacture, and structural health monitoring (SHM) for asset inspection.
+The multidisciplinary nature of his work brings together robotics, instrumentation and interfacing, applied optics, ultrasonics, electromagnetic NDT, 3D metrology, AI and machine learning.
+These themes resonate closely with the fundamental concepts of Industry 4 and digital manufacturing, and support sustainable approaches to value creation and retention in high value structures.

 - Proven capability to migrate university research into industry